mbp-netscaler/ADC/README.md

 What follows is not an absolute workaround, but it may help save time for your customers by blocking the scanning attacks using the URL or the headers as vectors.
 I had to many false positive using the regex against POST bodies when binary/pfg files are uploded (i.e. breaks MAPI for instance)

-This is the builtin regex checker on the ADC
+the regexr.com tester of the regex

 ![REGEX](https://github.com/mbp-netscaler/ADC/blob/main/regex.jpg?raw=true)